yonycalsin/cbscroll-top/CONTRIBUTING.md

 # Contributing to `Scroll Top`

-As the creators and maintainers of this project, we want to ensure that `scroll-top` lives and continues to grow and evolve.
+As the creators and maintainers of this project, we want to ensure that `cbscroll-top` lives and continues to grow and evolve.
 We would like to encourage everyone to help and support this library by contributing.

 ## Code contributions

 Here is a quick guide to doing code contributions to the library.

-1. Fork and clone the repo to your local machine `git clone https://github.com/YOUR_NAME/scroll-top.git`
+1. Fork and clone the repo to your local machine `git clone https://github.com/YOUR_NAME/cbscroll-top.git`

 2. Create a new branch from `master` with a meaningful name for a new feature or an issue you want to work on: `git checkout -b your-branch-name`